-

 These are just a few terms, aside from the SEO acronym, that you will see with SEO.

 Now that you know more about SEO, you can start using this method to help your business grow.
-SEO is a great method for boosting your website’s traffic and reaching more valuable leads for your business.
+And SEO tools like SEO.com can help immensely.